MegaManSec/JoshuaHu/_posts/2023-11-12-dumping-retrieving-bash-variables-in-memory-coredump.md

 done < <(command)
 ```

 I then ran my script for a considerable amount of time.
 However, I completely forgot to include any printf of `$str`.
 Instead of having to start over and lose all of the data I had already processed, I thought _why not just dump the memory and find the value of str?_ So let's do that.
+I wouldn't call it reverse engineering, but it's all the same in the end.

 ---